Surcharge on income tax and marginal relief - current rates

 Marginal relief for companies

-For instance, suppose a domestic company Zylker has a taxable income of ₹5 crore.
-The standard surcharge rate for companies with income exceeding ₹1 crore is 7%.
+Suppose a domestic company, Zylker, has a taxable income of ₹1.01 crore.
+The standard surcharge rate of 7% applies to companies with income exceeding ₹1 crore.

 Key takeaways

 A surcharge on income tax applies to individuals and businesses with high taxable income in a financial year.
-Higher income attracts higher surcharge rates, but marginal relief prevents an excessive tax burden for individuals and companies with a slight increase in their income levels.
+Higher income attracts higher surcharge rates, but marginal relief prevents an excessive tax burden for individuals and companies whose income only slightly exceeds the threshold.

 FAQs on surcharge rates

-From 1st April 2023 onwards, the highest surcharge rate in the new tax regime has been reduced from 37% to 25% for individuals earning above ₹5 crore.
+From 1st April 2023 onwards, the highest surcharge rate in the new tax regime has been capped at 25% for individuals earning above ₹2 crore (the 37% rate does not apply under the new regime).
 This reduction in the top surcharge rate lowers the overall effective tax rate for high-income individuals opting for the new tax regime.
+This continues to apply for AY 2025-26 and Tax Year 2026-27.

 The surcharge is designed to ensure that high-income groups contribute more to tax revenue compared to low-income groups.
 This approach helps reduce income inequalities and alleviates the tax burden on lower-income individuals.